rzuckerm/glotter2/CONTRIBUTING.md

 [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)
 to HTML.

+The `scripts` directory contains scripts used in the GitHub Actions.

 The `test` directory contains all tests for the project.
 It is split into two types: `unit` and `integration`.
-The difference for the sake of this project is that the unit tests are written in such a way to abstract our all external dependencies (docker, the filesystem, etc...).
-The integration tests test the integration between the code and external dependencies (docker, the filesystem, etc...).
+The difference for the sake of this project is that the unit tests are written in such a way to abstract our all external dependencies (docker, the filesystem, etc.).
+The integration tests test the integration between the code and external dependencies (docker, the filesystem, etc.).

 `Makefile` contains all the rules for building and running the projects.